lersi/edk2_project_template/README.md

 ### Key Objectives

-* Quick and easy start of UEFI development for newbies
+- Quick and easy start of UEFI development for newbies
-* Easy out of EDK tree development
+- Easy out of EDK tree development
-* Zero hussle with EDK build setup
+- Zero hussle with EDK build setup

 ### Brief Overwiew

-TBD
+This project is a cmake warper to edk's build system.
+And it is devided into 3 seperate components:
+1. middleware scripts between cmake and edk's build command, located under `build_scripts`.
+2. cmake files that implements the core of this build system, located under `cmake_files`.
+3. packages for edk2, located under `uefi_apps`.

 ### Installing Dependencies